ovchynnikov/load-bot-linux/README.md

 ### Check Bot Status

-Send `ботяра, bot_health` to the bot.
+Send `bot_health` to the bot.
 It will respond with status.

 ### AI Chat (if enabled)